tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 |BackgroundColor|Output stream background color for stream mix | Custom |

 #### 3. Configuring whether to enable on-cloud recording
-The `OutputParams` parameter of the `StartMCUMixTranscode` API can be used to configure where to stream after mixing.
+[OutputParams](https://intl.cloud.tencent.com/document/product/647/36760#OutputParams) parameter of the  `StartMCUMixTranscode` API can be used to configure where to stream after mixing.

 - **OutputParams.RecordId**
 This parameter is used to configure whether to enable [on-cloud recording](https://intl.cloud.tencent.com/document/product/647/35426).
 If you use it to enable on-cloud recording, the mixed audio/video streams will be recorded and saved as files on [VOD](https://intl.cloud.tencent.com/product/vod).
 The recording files are named in the format of `OutputParams.RecordId_start time_end time`, such as `file001_2020-02-16-12-12-12_2020-02-16-13-13-13`.